 UTSA is working to expand its nationally-ranked business education programs and programming centered in a new state-of-the-art, interdisciplinary university building located in downtown San Antonio.
-This initiative leverages the broad needs and opportunities that exist in San Antonio, allowing UTSA to better meet San Antonio’s escalating workforce needs, facilitate connecting UTSA students with experiential learning and career-engagement opportunities, and address the College of Business’s current and future academic space shortage.
+This initiative leverages the broad needs and opportunities that exist in San Antonio, allowing UTSA to meet San Antonio’s escalating workforce needs, facilitate connecting UTSA students with experiential learning and career-engagement opportunities, and address the university's current and future academic space shortage.

 “The Decade of Downtown,” as proclaimed by former Mayor Julian Castro in 2010, has resulted in a rapid increase in the number of businesses and workers in San Antonio’s downtown.
 The city’s ability to continue attracting businesses that support high-paying jobs depends on the presence of qualified and educated workforce.
 This initiative will lay the groundwork for UTSA to play an integral role in this effort by: